 - Also allows for the detection of Choline

 Eicom introduces a breakthrough technology coupling HPLC-ECD with a newly improved enzyme reactor, AC-ENZYM II 1.0 x 4.0 mm.
-This reactor has a seven times longer lifetime as our previous model reactor (AC-ENYMPAK, 3.0 x 4.0 mm).
+This reactor has a seven times longer lifetime than our previous model reactor (AC-ENZYMPAK, 3.0 x 4.0 mm).
 The combination of this reactor with our unique mobile phase conditions reduces chromatography noise and consequently increased our sensitivity two-fold.
-Our conventional enzyme reactor had 50% reduction in activity after one month of continuous mobile phase flow.
+Our conventional enzyme reactor had a 50% reduction in activity after one month of continuous mobile phase flow.
 The new AC-ENZYM II has only a 25% reduction of activity to ACh after 3 months of normal use without removal from the flow system.

 In-Vivo Microdialysis Study

 Male Wistar rats (250-300g) were used in the following studies.
 Rats were surgically implanted with guide cannulae (Eicom CXG-6) in the striatum.
-Eight hours after guide cannula implantation a microdialysis probe was slowly inserted (CX-I-6-03) and perfused with Ringer’s solution at 1.0 μl/min.
-The dialysate was collected into an injector loop and mixed via a 3-way joint (JY-33) with internal standard (IS).
+Eight hours after guide cannula implantation, a microdialysis probe was slowly inserted (CX-I-6-03) and perfused with Ringer’s solution at 1.0 μl/min.
+The dialysate was collected into an injector loop and mixed via a 3-way joint (JY-33) with an internal standard (IS).
 The sample was then automatically injected into the HPLC-ECD for automated analysis with Eicom’s online autoinjector (EAS-20).
 The results are shown in figures 2 and 3.

-Fig. 1 – Flow diagram of HPLC columns and detection Enzyme immobilized column (reactor) and platinum working electrode can easily be used without chemical preparation such as enzyme modification of the working electrode.
+Fig. 1 – Flow diagram of HPLC columns and detection Enzyme immobilized column (reactor) and the platinum working electrode can easily be used without chemical preparation such as enzyme modification of the working electrode.

 Fig. 2 – Standard chromatogram obtained from a 20 μl injection of a 10 nM standard.
 The Choline (Ch) peak appears prior to the IPHC peak at 8 min.

 Fig. 3 – ACh analysis obtained from a 20 μl striatum microdialysis sample.
 The ACh peak area corresponds to 10 fmol.
 This figure shows the basal condition following 3.5 hrs of aCSF perfusion without a cholinesterase inhibitor.
-The microdialysis probe used was Eicom CX-I-8-03, 3 mm active membrane length.
+The microdialysis probe used was Eicom CX-I-8-03, a 3 mm active membrane length.